-Restricting brand name drugs when a generic version is available
+Restricting brand name drugs when a generic or interchangeable biosimilar version is available

-Generally, a "generic" drug works the same as a brand name drug and usually costs less.
-When a generic version of a brand name drug is available, our network pharmacies will provide you the generic version instead of the brand name drug.
-However, if your provider has told us the medical reason that the generic drug will not work for you OR has written "No substitutions" on your prescription for a brand name drug, then we will cover the brand name drug.
-(Your share of the cost may be greater for the brand name drug than for the generic drug.)
+Generally, a generic drug or interchangeable biosimilar works the same as a brand name drug and usually costs less.
+When a generic or interchangeable biosimilar version of a brand name drug is available, our network pharmacies will provide you the generic or interchangeable biosimilar version instead of the brand name drug.
+However, if your provider has told us the medical reason that the generic drug or interchangeable biosimilar will not work for you OR has written "No substitutions" on your prescription for a brand name drug, then we will cover the brand name drug.
+(Your share of the cost may be greater for the brand name drug than for the generic drug or interchangeable biosimilar.)